 Because of this, financial incentives to retain your staff just won’t cut it anymore.
 And not only that: replacing just one of your employees can cost you as a business between 50% to 200% of their annual salary.

 So, the question begs to be asked: what do you need to do to retain your staff?

-Here are just a few ways you can potentially avoid your business from becoming the next victim of the Great Resignation, as well as a solid way to implement all of them…while also removing the mental burden from you!
+Here are just a few ways you can potentially avoid your business from becoming the next victim of the Great Resignation and a solid way to implement all of them…while also removing the mental burden from you!

-As such, you as an employer need to think more holistically about your employees’ work lives, and help them to feel appreciated.
+You as an employer need to think more holistically about your employees’ work lives and help them to feel appreciated.